TGDivy/TGDivy/README.md

 ## 💬🌞

-> Some people feel the rain.
-Others just get wet.  ~ Bob Dylan
+> Your conscience is the measure of the honesty of your selfishness.
+Listen to it carefully. ~ Richard Bach

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )